User Properties

 Identity Claim Merge

-When an anonymous user is claimed via Owl.setUser(), properties from the anonymous user are merged into the real user.
-The real user's values take precedence on key conflicts.
+When an anonymous user is claimed (Swift Owl.setUser(), or direct POST /v1/identity/claim), properties from the anonymous user are merged into the real user.
+The real user's existing values take precedence on key conflicts.